Quantum asymptotic spectra of graphs and non-commutative graphs, and quantum Shannon capacities: Dual characterization of entanglement-assisted Shannon capacity of non-commutative graphs

 \end{theorem} Recall that there exists an injective semiring homomorphism $\iota: \cG \to \cS$ mapping the graph~$G$ to the nc-graph~$S_G$ (Lemma~\ref{injhom}) such that $G \leq_* H$ if and only if $S_G \leq_* S_H$ (Lemma~\ref{prop: reduce to EA preorder graphs}).
 By Theorem~\ref{restr} this implies that there exists a surjection from $\bX(\cS,\leq_*)$ to $\bX(\cG, \leq_*)$ via $\iota$. \begin{theorem} The map

 is surjective. \end{theorem} Since $\vartheta \in \bX(\cG, \leq_*)$, we know by Theorem~\ref{surje} that there exists a function in $\bX(\cS,\leq_*)$ that restricts to $\vartheta$.
-Indeed, Duan, Severini and Winter in \cite{duan2013} introduced the quantum Lovász theta function~$\tilde{\vartheta}$, which has these properties.
-This is currently the only element in $\bX(\cS,\leq_*)$ that we know~of. \begin{theorem}[\cite{duan2013,stahlke2016}] We have
+Indeed, Duan, Severini and Winter in \cite{duan2013} introduced the quantum Lov\'asz theta function~$\tilde{\vartheta}$, which has these properties.
+This is currently the only element in $\bX(\cS,\leq_*)$ that we know~of. \begin{theorem} We have